zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-05-30-philosophy.markdown

 Donald Knuth: "Computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
 A programmer who subconsciously views himself as an artist will enjoy what he does and will do it better.”

-### Maintainability

-Sokrates looks on the source code from a perspective of maintenance, making visible the size, complexity and coupling of software.

-For more details see my O'Reilly Video Training (from my time at Software Improvement Group): Building Maintainable Software (4 hours), and O'Reilly Webcast: Building Maintainable Software (1 hour, together with Rob van der Leek).

-The fragment of my training video on building maintainable software is freely avaliable at Youtube:

-#### How to User Sokrates?

-### Basic Understanding
-On the one hand, you can use Sokrates as a bottom-up, reverse engineering tool, deriving architectural views from existing source code.

-Sokrates primary about being able to get quick answers to basic, simple questions about your source code:

-* How much code do you here?
-* How much of it you’ve written yourself?
-* How much of it you maintain?
-* Which programming languages do you use?
-* What is your primary or main code, the one used to define the structure and logic of the system in production?
-* What is your secondary code, the one needed to test and build your system, but itself is not running in production?
-* Do you generate some part of your codebase?
-How?
-* How duplicated is your codebase?
-Why?
-* How big are your files?
-* How many units do you have?
-How big are they?
-How complex?
-* How files in your codebase depend on each other?

-### Exploration

-### Goal Setting, Monitoring Trends and Feedback

-On the other hand, you can use Sokrates in a top-down fashion, as a control tool monitoring deviations of source code from defining architectural rules.
-As a control tools, Sokrates can serve as an early warning system around these basic measurments:
-* Duplication above some threshold,
-* System or a a component becoming too big
-* Units becoming more complex
-* Unwanted dependencies among components are introduced.

 ### Who Should Use Sokrates

 While the general answer to this questions is "anyone interested in software architecture in practice," my goal was to create a tool that ordinary software developers and software architects could use in daily work, regardless of how big or small is their project and what other tools they use.

-### Interesting to Know, Rather Than a Goal